Tax Management India. Com

 X X X X Extracts X X X X

-..... conditions prescribed are clearly excluded from the ambit of prohibited goods by virtue of the usage of the phrase but does not include .
+..... nce with the conditions prescribed are clearly excluded from the ambit of prohibited goods by virtue of the usage of the phrase but does not include .
 The expression prohibited goods as used in Section 2(33) and the concept of prohibition must therefore and necessarily draw colour and meaning from the specific exclusion of goods which have come to be imported or exported upon due compliance with the conditions prescribed.
 If compliance with conditions for import or export were irrelevant and the expression prohibition were to be understood in absolute terms, there clearly does not appear to be any justification for the definition clause to also deal with those goods which enter the territory of India after complying with the various conditions for import that may have been prescribed.
 In our considered opinion, this is the first aspect which appears to indicate that the word prohibition is intended to also extend to a restriction or regulation under the Act.
 It is significant to note that Section 111 of the Act which deals with the confiscation of improperly imported goods.
 While dealing with the circumstances in which the imported goods may become liable for confiscation, the prov .....

 X X X X Extracts X X X X